mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

 We will install Windows 10 on a hard drive (Host Machine), and create a Virtual Machine(VM) with VirtualBox running Linux.
 You may also consider a dual-boot option.

-Note: Except for USB devices and hard, all software will be provided in class.
-They can be downloaded from http://192.168.2.4/shares/labs.
-Alternatively, you can download them ahead of class.
+Note: Except for USB devices and hard drives, all software used in this lab will be provided in class.

 [TOC]